tushev/aojdk-updatewatcher/README.md

 ![Update Dialog](/docs/update_dialog.png?raw=true)
 ![Config Dialog](/docs/config_dialog.png?raw=true)

-When this app launches, it gets version from **'release'** file in your local installation of OpenJDK.
+When this app launches, it gets version from **'release'** file in your local installation of JDK/JRE.
 Then it queries AdoptOpenJDK API to check if there is a version newer than yours.
 If there is, you will be notified.
 Otherwise app quits without showing any windows or alerts.